slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 "Sometimes it’s easier to change the world than to change people’s minds."
 -- Naval Ravikant [1974]*

-Listen to predict a collapse.

 > *"When things break, it’s not the actual breaking that prevents them from getting back together again.
-It’s because a little piece gets lost - the two remaining ends couldn’t fit together even if they wanted to.
+It’s because a little piece gets lost — the two remaining ends couldn’t fit together even if they wanted to.
 The whole shape has changed."
 -- John Green [1977]*

-> *"Don’t readily ascribe to malice what can be more easily ascribed to incompetence."
--- James Akre*

-Adapt instead of reacting.
-An opportunity is taking an unwanted job.

-> *"When the winds of change blow, some people build walls while others build windmills."
--- vox populi*

-> *"Things do not change; we change."
--- Henry David Thoreau [1817]*

-> *"If I don’t have red, I use blue."
--- Pablo Picasso [1881]*

-> *"Change before you have to."
--- Jack Welch [1935]*

-> *"Change is inevitable, it’s our job to exploit it."
--- Eli Goldratt [1947]*

 ### How to change?

 > *"It is much easier to change how you think by changing your behavior, than it is to change your behavior by changing how you think.
 Act out the change you seek."
 -- Kevin Kelly [1952]*

-There are limits on change: willpower is finite and change requires attention.
-However, small changes in a complex system can cause large changes.
+There are limits to change: willpower is finite and requires attention.
+But in complex systems, small changes can trigger large effects.

 > *"The secret of change is to focus all your energy, not on fighting the old, but on building the new."
 -- Socrates [-470]*